 Tools are supposed to make a gardener’s life easier, so what’s a long-handled shovel going to do for you?
 The answer is: a lot.
 The uses for long-handled shovels are many and both your garden and your back will thank you.
-What is a long handled shovel?
-When to use long handles shovels?
-If you are unclear about where to stand on the long vs. short handled shovel debate, read on.
+What is a long-handled shovel?
+When do you use long-handled shovels?
+If you are unclear about where to stand on the long vs. short-handled shovel debate, read on.

 Shovels are tools for digging and lifting.
 You use shovels for digging up a flower bed and working compost into the soil.
-A long handled shovel is a shovel with a long handle, up to 48 inches (122 cm.).
+A long-handled shovel is a shovel with a long handle, up to 48 inches (1 m.).
 It usually does not have any type of metal grip on the tip of the shovel handle.

-The easiest way to recognize a long handled shovel is when it is lined up against a wall with a short handled shovel.
-Short handled shovels tend to be heavy, with shorter handles often terminate in “D-grips.”
+The easiest way to recognize a long-handled shovel is when it is lined up against a wall with a short-handled shovel.
+Short-handled shovels tend to be heavy, with shorter handles often terminating in “D-grips.”

-But how to decide long vs. short handled shovels?
-When are long handled shovels best?
-Uses for long handled shovels are many and varied in the garden.
-In fact, many experts think that long handled shovels are better for almost any task.
-Long handled shovels are usually lighter.
-They allow you to stand upright more of the time and to bend over less.
+How do you decide long vs. short-handled shovels?
+When are long-handled shovels best?
+Uses for long-handled shovels are many and varied in the garden.
+In fact, many experts think that long-handled shovels are better for almost any task.
+Long-handled shovels are usually lighter.
+They allow you to stand upright most of the time and to bend over less.

-If you are wondering specifically when to use long handled shovels, they are better for tree planting and other hole-digging.
-Long shovel handles can reach deep into a hole.
-And you’ll get better leverage, which is easier on your back.
+If you are wondering specifically when to use long-handled shovels, they are better for tree planting and other hole digging.
+Long-shovel handles can reach deep into a hole.
+You’ll also get better leverage, which is easier on your back.

-Your long handled shovel is also great for digging compost from a compost pile.
+Your long-handled shovel is great for digging compost from a compost pile as well.
 It’s good for moving mulch too.

-When you are picking a long handled shovel, go for something lightweight.
-Experts says that for long handled shovels, the most important criterion for ease of use is weight.
+When you are picking a long-handled shovel, go for something lightweight.
+Experts say that for long-handled shovels, the most important criterion for ease of use is weight.
 The lighter the shovel, the easier time you will have digging.